 Exposing a single metric with a label

-But what about exposing a single metric with an outcome (or similar) label?
+(or similar) label?
 This depends on whether you only have clear binary results ("success" and "error") or a wide variety of possible outcomes, like HTTP response status codes.

 For binary outcomes, a single metric with a label might look like this:

-• operations_total{outcome="error"}: The total number of errors.
+: The total number of errors.operations_total{outcome="success"}

-• operations_total{outcome="success"}: The total number of successes.
+: The total number of successes.

-Calculating the total rate of operations now requires aggregating over the outcome label:
+Calculating the total rate of operations now requires aggregating over the outcome

 sum without(outcome) (rate(operations_total[5m]))